 Note 2.2.
 Our classification of problems is not exhaustive.
-For example, there are practically useful problems for whom multiple correct answers are possible and thus cannot be modelled as functions.
+For example, there are practically useful problems for which multiple correct answers are possible and thus cannot be modelled as functions.
 Consider the question "What is one prime factor of 12?"
-Both 2 and 3 are valid answers and it should be obvious that it makes sense in practice to ask such questions.
+Both 2 and 3 are valid answers.